robertvanoverbeek/AirflowTutorial/README.md

 ### 1. Introduction
 The aim of this Airflow tutorial is to explain the main principles of Airflow and to provide you with a hands-on working example to get you up to speed with Airflow.
 Following the definition of Airflow, 'Airflow is a platform to programmatically author, schedule and monitor workflows.
 Airflow is not a data streaming solution.

 I wrote this tutorial as a Data Scientist and I believe many people would say Airflow is a tool for Data Engineers to implement ETL processes.
-Though, for a number of reasons I believe that being able to perform some Data Engineering tasks as a Data Scientist is a valuable asset:
+Though, for several reasons I believe that being able to perform some Data Engineering tasks as a Data Scientist is a valuable asset:

 * With the rise of Cloud providers like AWS, GCP and Azure, which offer a suite of offerings (storage, streaming, Apps, Web, ML), the traditional Data Science pyramid as shown below becomes increasingly vertically integrated.
 These movements make it easier and faster to create end-to-end solutions in the cloud, even for a small team or as a single person (e.g. https://aws.amazon.com/blogs/machine-learning/build-end-to-end-machine-learning-workflows-with-amazon-sagemaker-and-apache-airflow/).
 Artificial intelligence, Internet of things and analytics are the upsell technologies for cloud vendors;
-* Quite often companies do not have dedicated DS an DE teams, as most companies do not handle terabytes of data on a daily basis and/or streaming data (Big data).
+* Quite often companies do not have dedicated DS an DE teams, as most companies do not handle terabytes of data daily and/or streaming data (Big data).
 Even if they have both, either of the two might not be available at that time due to other priorities.
-This makes it a valuable asset to be able to do work on both.
-Besides, if you, as a Data Scientist or an Engineer, are able to rapidly prototype a working Proof-Of-Concept (most likely involving both DE and DS work), it then becomes easier to convince others within the company about the value that can be created.
+This makes it an asset to be able to do work on both.
+Besides, if you, as a Data Scientist or an Engineer, can prototype a working Proof-Of-Concept (most likely involving both DE and DS work), it then becomes easier to convince others within the company about the value that can be created.

 <img src="https://github.com/robertvanoverbeek/AirflowTutorial/blob/master/images/DSpyramid.PNG" width="300" height="200">
 <sup>source: sensecorp.com</sup>